csgillespie/efficientR/main.md

 #    df$name[3]   12.48 13.81 15.81  14.48 15.14 67.24   100   a
 ```

-The results summarise how long each query took: the minimum (`min`), lower and upper quariles (`lq` and `uq` respectively) and the mean, median and maximum, for each of the number of evaluations (`neval`, with the default value of 100 used in this case). `cld` reports the relative rank of each row in the form of 'compact letter display': in this case `df$name[3]` performs best, with a rank of `a` and a mean time around 25% lower than the other two functions.
+The results summarise how long each query took: the minimum (`min`), lower and upper quartiles (`lq` and `uq` respectively) and the mean, median and maximum, for each of the number of evaluations (`neval`, with the default value of 100 used in this case). `cld` reports the relative rank of each row in the form of 'compact letter display': in this case `df$name[3]` performs best, with a rank of `a` and a mean time around 25% lower than the other two functions.

 When using `microbenchmark()`, you should pay careful attention to the units.
 In the above example, each function call takes approximately 20 _microseconds_, implying around 50,000 function calls could be done in a second.
 When comparing quick functions, the standard units are: